Tools and accounts

 Note: Alternatively, you can run this command to set up the path in the current shell.

-Optional: a virtual environment
+Recommended: a virtual environment

 You can use a virtual environment to install tools and run tutorials.
 This keeps the tools dependencies isolated from the rest of your environment, so you can have more than one version installed at a time.